fireship-io/stripe-payments-js-course/README.md

 ## Deployment

 ### Option 1 - Docker

-Dockerize the server for deployment to services like Cloud Run, GKE, Elastic Beanstalk, etc
+Dockerize the server for deployment to services like Cloud Run, GKE, Elastic Beanstalk, etc.

 ```